 All forms of divination are to be rejected: recourse to Satan or demons, conjuring up the dead or other practices falsely supposed to “unveil” the future.
 Consulting horoscopes, astrology, palm reading, interpretation of omens and lots, the phenomena of clairvoyance, and recourse to mediums all conceal a desire for power over time, history, and, in the last analysis, other human beings, as well as a wish to conciliate hidden powers.
 They contradict the honor, respect, and loving fear that we owe to God alone (CCC 2116).

 What exactly does ‘falsely supposed to unveil the future’ mean?
 A few years ago, a co-worker and I were talking about the weather [go figure].
-I do not quite remember how partly cloud with a chance of rain led to the practices of the occult, but my co-worker asked me “You’re Catholic, right?
-I heard Catholics do not like tarot reading, horoscopes, and things of that natures.”
-I went on to paraphrase the general message of the Catechism’s teaching– that it is bad to delve into dealings that try to control the future.
-“Well, what about weather forecasting?” my co-workers asked inquisitively.
-I did not have a good answer for him.
-After much reflection on this topic, I will share a few reasons why seeking knowledge from the occult is evil, whereas watching the weather channel to plan your weekend is not.
+I do not quite remember how partly cloud with a chance of rain led to the practices of the occult, but my co-worker exclaimed, “You’re Catholic, right?
+Don’t Catholics avoid tarot reading, and horoscopes?”

-3. Predicting the Future: A third and final point regarding the deep gulf between weather forecasting and practice of the occult is found in the nature of how one predicts through those means.
+A third and final point regarding the deep gulf between weather forecasting and practice of the occult is found in the nature of how one predicts through those means.
 Meteorology is established and justified via the scientific process.
 It is verifiable through series of tests and past data.
-Conversely, all forms of divination rely on the paranormal–man becomes a passive receipt of “secret knowledge” as opposed to learning about knowledge the proper way by faith and reason.
+All forms of divination rely on the paranormal.
+Man becomes a passive receipt of “secret knowledge” as opposed to learning about knowledge the proper way by faith and reason.